 - Always-on NPS automation with trigger-based survey distribution

-- Frontline coaching workflows that tie responses to specific team members
+- Frontline coaching workflows tied to specific team members and their individual scores

-- NiceAI for gen-AI summaries and content assist
+- NiceAI for gen-AI summaries and response content assist

-- Real-time alerts for detractors and score shifts at location or team level
+- Real-time alerts for detractor scores and score shifts at location or team level

 - Journey mapping from first touch to renewal